 This family was brought to our attention by a member of our partner association Laekplian Lokgatat.
-The family consisting of the mother, father, and three young boys live in nothing more than a dilapidated tin and wooden open air home with only three walls and exposed electric cables.
-In the rainy season they are virtually unprotected from the elements and prone to mold, insects and flooding.
-The family never has any privacy and without a front wall there is no protection from natural elements or potentially dangerous predators – human or animal.
+The family consisting of the mother, father, and three young boys lived in nothing more than a dilapidated tin and wooden open air home with only three walls and exposed electric cables.
+In the rainy season they were virtually unprotected from the elements and prone to mold, insects and flooding.
+The family never had any privacy and without a front wall there is no protection from natural elements or potentially dangerous predators – human or animal.

-We at Mundo agreed that living in a house of this condition is de-humanizing, high-stress, emotionally draining, and physically dangerous for the family.
+We at Mundo agreed that living in a house of this condition was de-humanizing, high-stress, emotionally draining, and physically dangerous for the family.

 Nuan and Jong only have one grown son, the three boys they are raising are actually nephews they have adopted and raise as their own children.
 Due to failing economy and family sitations, Nuan’s sisters are unable to care for their children, and Nuan and Jong have taken the boys in.
 Nuan works full time at a hotel and Jong is self employed and works part time so he has time to take the boys to school and pick them up after.

 Every child deserves to grow up in an environment that fosters healthy development.